Should I use Art-Net or sACN?

 Reducing Irrelevant Incoming Data

 sACN, on the other hand, was built specifically for large pixel systems.
 This is why it prohibits broadcasting data.
-The only place where broadcasting sACN can effectively occur is in the event of a poorly designed network, which we’ll explore next.
+The only time where broadcasting sACN can effectively occur is in the event of a poorly designed network, which we’ll explore next.

 If you want to ensure your network devices are not flooded with irrelevant incoming data, then a multicasting sACN approach might be what you need.